Land of the Free?: Composition

 Musically, the sound of Land of the Free? has been described as punk rock, drawing comparison to the work of Bad Religion.
 All of the songs were written by Pennywise, except for "Who's on Your Side", which was written between the band and Epitaph Records founder Brett Gurewitz.
 Vocalist Jim Lindberg called the album a "soundtrack for political activists all over the world".
 Dragge's lead parts evoked the sound of Ignite guitarist Joe D. Foster.

 The opening track "Time Marches On" starts with the ringing of sirens in the distant and helicopter blades.
 The title-track "Land of the Free?" harkened back to the band's earlier material, and was the first song written for the album.
 Discussing the song, Dragge said: "It was land of the free, yeah right, how free are we?
-How free are we when you can’t even vote for a President and have that work out like it should?"
+How free are we when you can't even vote for a President and have that work out like it should?"
 The band wrote "Fuck Authority" in protest of government corruption.
 The verses of "My God" are about people blindly following whatever their religion tells them, while the chorus tackles self-belief and being unable to handle sin.
 "Divine Intervention" is a mid-tempo song that criticizes organized religion.
-"WTO" refers to the WTO protests at occurred in Seattle, Washington.
+"WTO" refers to the WTO protests that occurred in Seattle, Washington.